Skip to content

 Trail

-Sizergh wildlife walk
+Sizergh Fell walk

-Follow this route from Sizergh Castle for views of the Lakeland Fells, the Pennines and Morecambe Bay, as well as birds, butterflies, wildflowers and some unusual animals.
+Follow this route from Sizergh for views of the Lakeland Fells, the Pennines and Morecambe Bay, as well as birds, butterflies, wildflowers and some unusual animals.

 Activities